 Inflation Rate in Slovenia averaged 4.52 percent from 1994 until 2022, reaching an all time high of 22.60 percent in August of 1994 and a record low of -1.20 percent in April of 2020.
 This page provides the latest reported value for - Slovenia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Slovenia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Inflation Rate in Slovenia is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Slovenia to stand at 2.00 in 12 months time.
-In the long-term, the Slovenia Inflation Rate is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Inflation Rate in Slovenia is expected to be 9.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Slovenia Inflation Rate is projected to trend around 3.00 percent in 2023 and 1.90 percent in 2024, according to our econometric models.